cvalb/challenge-nave/README.pt.md

 ## Instalation

-1. Instalar as dependencias do node
+1. Instalar as dependências do node

         npm install